sebpiq/node-moscow/README.md

 ### What is the difference between UDP and TCP?

-UDP is the most commonly used because it is faster than TCP.
+UDP is the commonly used with OSC because it is faster than TCP.
 On the other hand, with UDP you might loose some messages, while TCP ensures all packets are properly received.
-So this is a trade-off to make.
+So this is a trade-off to make, depending on your requirements.